Kisaran

-Kisaran is a city in the North Sumatra province of Indonesia.
+Kisaran is a large town in the North Sumatra province of Indonesia.
 Kisaran is the administrative capital of Asahan Regency.
-Kisaran is divided into two administrative districts (kecamatan) - West Kisaran District and East Kisaran District.
-Kisaran is situated on the Trans-Sumatra Highway, and is also located in the path of trains of northern Sumatra.
+Kisaran does not now have the status of an independent city, but is composed of two administrative districts (kecamatan) - West Kisaran District and East Kisaran District.
+Kisaran is situated on the Trans-Sumatra Highway, and is also located in the path of trains in northern Sumatra.

-The previous status of Kisaran was an administrative city, which was then abolished and divided into two districts in 2003 because it did not meet the increasing requirements of the autonomous region.
+The previous status of Kisaran was an administrative city, independent of the regency, which was then abolished and divided into two districts within the regency in 2003 because it did not meet the increasing requirements of the autonomous region.